-EDPR 437: Practicum IV: Advanced Practicum (9 Credits)
+EDPR 437: Practicum IV: Advanced Practicum; Consolidation of Curriculum Knowledge and Teaching Competencies (9 Credits)

-EDPR 437 is offered in the second (Winter) semester of Year 2 and consists of ten weeks of focused in-classroom activities.
+EDPR 437 is offered in the second (Winter) semester of Year 2 and consists of nine weeks of focused in-classroom activities.
 The Pre-service Teacher is expected to develop and demonstrate more advanced teaching competencies.
 Student teaching activity concentrates on supervised preparation and presentation of more extensive lesson plans and two unit plans as well as increased responsibility for student assessment and self-reflection on practice.
 Teaching time should build to 80%-100% of class instructional time (at the discretion and with the guidance of the Cooperating Teacher in the context of their classroom).
 Pre-service Teachers return to campus several times during the practicum for a half-day seminar.
 The practicum seminars are considered an integral part of the field experience and attendance is compulsory.